augustl/augustl.com/posts/blog/2019/you_have_to_know_about_persistent_data_structures.md

 Now _this_ is my kind of persistent data structure.

+So.

-Allright.
-So we have this huge data structure.
+We have this huge data structure.
 We know that it is immutable.
 We want to change one little piece of it.
 What optimization can we run on this process?

 Do you see it yet?